-98 by telephone.
-We also sought to interview one math trainer and one science trainer in each of the 14 ETCs serving our 16 districts.
-We ultimately interviewed 12 math trainers and 11 science trainers.
-The interview protocols (see Appendix B) had both closed ended and (short answer) open ended questions.
-The final report (Schaffner, Glewwe and Sharma 2019a) is in Appendix E.
+To obtain more detail on the nature and quality of de facto SSDP training than would be collected in the endline quantitative survey, and to examine more elements of the theory of change, we sought to interview by phone all teachers from the quantitative sample who were in treatment schools at baseline and completed the SSDP trainings.
+Of the 221 teachers of ninth- and tenth-grade 10 maths or science in the schools assigned to the treatment group, we have baseline data for 192.
+Of these, 120 completed SSDP training, and we were able to interview 98 by telephone.
+We also sought to interview one maths trainer and one science trainer in each of the 14 ETCs serving our 16 districts.
+We ultimately interviewed 12 maths trainers and 11 science trainers.
+The interview protocols (Appendix B) had both closed-ended and (short answer) open-ended questions.
+The final report for the telephone interview study (Schaffner et al. 2019a) is in Appendix E.

-In-depth in-person interview study.
+In-depth, in-person interview study

 To confirm and deepen our understanding of the telephone interview study results, we commissioned a small-N qualitative study (Acharya and Upreti 2019).
 After consulting our government partners, they selected three of our quantitative study districts, one each in Nepal's Eastern Terai, Western Mid Hill and Far Western regions.
-In each district, interviews were conducted with two math and two science teachers from the quantitative sample who were interviewed at baseline in treatment schools and had completed the SSDP trainings, plus another teacher (a local teachers' federation representative).
-In each district the researchers also interviewed one trainer involved with the SSDP math training and one involved with the SSDP science training.
-Interviews lasted about 60 to 90 minutes per interviewee.
+In each district, interviews were conducted with two maths and two science teachers from the quantitative sample who were interviewed at baseline in treatment schools and had completed the SSDP trainings, plus another teacher (a local teachers' federation representative).
+In each district, the researchers also interviewed one trainer involved with the SSDP maths training and one involved with the SSDP science training.
+Interviews lasted about 60-90 minutes per interviewee.
 The two researchers were in frequent contact while in the field, to maintain consistency.
 They recorded the interviews with permission and transcribed their notes after returning to Kathmandu.
-They jointly developed a system to color-code the data to organize and systematize their impressions.
-The interview protocols are in Appendix B and the final report (Acharya and Upreti 2019) is in Appendix E.
+They jointly developed a system to colour-code the data to organise and systematise their impressions.
+The interview protocols are found in Appendix B, and the final report (Acharya and Upreti 2019) is in Appendix E.

-Strategies to avoid bias.
+Strategies to avoid bias

 We sought to avoid spillover effects by sampling schools in a way that reduced the likelihood of a control school being near a treatment school.
-We attempted to avoid bias due to Hawthorne and John Henry effects by presenting the study to all participants as part of an effort to "improve learning in secondary schools" rather than as an evaluation of the teacher training program, and by including questions about teacher training only at the end of questionnaires.
+We attempted to avoid bias due to Hawthorne and John Henry effects by presenting the study to all participants as part of an effort to 'improve learning in secondary schools' rather than as an evaluation of the teacher training programme, and by including questions about teacher training only at the end of questionnaires.
 While all study participants were aware that they were part of a study, our procedures aimed to prevent respondents from thinking of themselves as members of treatment or control groups, thereby preventing them from responding to observation differently.

+Evaluation timeline

-Evaluation timeline.
-Figure 4 shows the evaluation timeline, which includes rows for intervention rollout phases, important contextual factors, and qualitative and quantitative research stages.
+Figure 4 shows the evaluation timeline, which includes rows for intervention roll-out phases, important contextual factors, and qualitative and quantitative research stages.